jiecchen/StreamLib/README.rst

 Any **iterable** object with **hashable** elements can be considered as a data stream.
 Here are some examples.

 * a list of integers: :code:`[1, 10, 20, 1, 5]`
-* a generator that yields tuples, see the instance `dataStream` as follows,
+* a generator that yields tuples, see the instance :code:`dataStream` as follows,

 .. code-block:: python